qingqingqingli/CPP/wiki/module00.md

 - ```str.substr(start, length)```.
 Extract substrings.
 Create new strings by extracting portions of a larger one.
 This member function does not change the receiver string, as it makes a ```new``` string with a copy of the characters specified.
 - ```str1.insert(start, str2)``` / ```str1.replace(start, length, str2)```.
 Modify a string by inserting and replacing.
 These functions do modify the receive string
 - ```C-style string```.
 Although old-style C char * strings and C++ strings can co-exist in a program, almost all use will be of C++ strings, since they have a much richer set of operations and are less error-prone to work with.
 However, when working with file streams, it's unavoidable to use C-style string
-- **Important**: When using ```(std::string str)``` as parameter, it takes a copy from the calling function to the destination function.
+- **Important: When using ```(std::string str)``` as parameter, it takes a copy from the calling function to the destination function.
 It is not fast to dynamically allocate a string to create a copy.
-If you are not going to modify the string, send it as a ```const &```, in this way, it will not create a copy
+If you are not going to modify the string, send it as a ```const &```, in this way, it will not create a copy**

 ## Difference between std::cin and getline